-Python isalnum: String Is AlphanumericUse the isalnum method to see whether a string contains only letters and digits.
+Python isalnum String ExampleUse the isalnum method to see whether a string contains only letters and digits.

 Isalnum.
-Sometimes we want to ensure a string contains not punctuation or other whitespace.
-We want to see if the string contains just letters and digits.
+Sometimes we want to ensure a Python string has no punctuation or other whitespace.
+We can see if it contains just letters and digits.

-With isalnum, we have a method that loops over the characters in the string.
-If any whitespace, punctuation, or other weird characters are found, it returns false.
+we have a method that loops over the characters in the string.
+If any whitespace, punctuation, or other characters are found, it returns false.

 Here we see a program that uses isalnum.
 We can call isalnum() on a string instance, or use str.isanum and pass the string as the argument.